markcraig/ching/README.md

 > oracle.cgi responds when you ask the Oracle.

 One day, CGI stopped working.
-This version is client-side only, with Ajax to get the oracle's answer.
+This version still goes back to the server to get the oracle's answer.